-I waited a year and went back with proof of a stable income.
-In doing so, I received a credit limit increase but was still only looking at a $1,000 limit.
-While I’m no big spender, this just wasn’t cutting it.
+So, I went to my credit union and asked to apply for a credit card.
+Because I had just started my first job, the credit union was only willing to give me a card with a $500 limit.
+After a year passed, I went back with proof of stable income.
+In doing so, I received a credit limit increase, but I was still only looking at a $1,000 limit.
+I’m not a big spender, but this wasn’t cutting it.
 When it came time to book plane tickets for an upcoming vacation, I found myself having to borrow my parents’ credit card once again because my limit was too small to book the tickets.
-That’s when I knew it was time to find a new credit card—enter the Chase Freedom Unlimited®.
+That’s when I knew it was time to find a new credit card.

 The bottom line